 Vans purchased with extras such as roof rack bars should be checked to ensure they are in good condition before purchase and use.

-Make sure that as you inspect the car you are keeping a full tally of the damage and associated costs.
-Each individual issue might seem small, but it all adds up quickly, as the checklist below shows!
+Make sure that as you inspect the car you keep a full tally of the damage and associated costs.
+Each individual issue might seem small, but it all adds up quickly, as the checklist below shows:

 Exact repair costs for different makes and models will vary considerably, as well as the parts you choose as replacements, so this checklist should be treated as a general guide.

 Whilst the list of things to check on a new car will generally be smaller than on a used car, checking over a new car you’re considering buying is equally important.
 When picking up a new car, there should be no mechanical or electrical problems, but it’s still worth giving the vehicle a good check.
 These checks will help ensure that the car you were sold in the showroom, is the car you get.